top of page

 What are Plimsoll Marks?

 Plimsoll marks, also known as waterline markings or ship load lines, are horizontal lines on a ship's hull.
 They show the maximum safe loading depth under various conditions.
-Introduced in the late 19th century, these marks are crucial in maritime history and safety.
+Introduced in the late 19th century, these marks are in maritime safety.

 Definition of Plimsoll Marks

 Plimsoll marks feature a circle with a horizontal line through its center, plus lines above and below.
 Each line signifies a loading condition, such as tropical freshwater (TF) or winter North Atlantic (WNA).
-Classification societies like Lloyd's Register (LR) set these limits, issuing certificates.
-American ships use the ABS mark of the American Bureau of Shipping.
+Classification societies will issue the Load Line Certificate, which is valid for 5 years & is subject to annual, intermediate endorsements.

 Historical Significance of Plimsoll Marks